uQr/cordova-docs/tutorial-cordova-5/README.md

 ![Custom Local Plugin](<media/cordova-5-5.png>)

 You can find running list of [old verses new plugin IDs in this location](https://github.com/stevengill/cordova-registry-mapper/blob/master/index.js).
 You will be informed of the new ID whenever you add a plugin from this list when either using the command line or the config.xml designer.
-The config.xml designer will automatically add these new IDs for Cordova 5.0.0+ and the old IDs for older versions of Cordova that do not support them. **TODO: Verify this makes RTM**
+The config.xml designer will automatically add these new IDs for Cordova 5.0.0+ and the old IDs for older versions of Cordova that do not support them.

 ###Cordova Plugin Registry
 Unfortunately the community is in a state of flux when it comes to a "source of truth" for all available Cordova plugins.